Hydrocolloid is the secret behind Subi’s Perfect Pimple Patches.

 When to use Hydrocolloid on Pimples

-Hydrocolloid works best on pimples with exposed heads.
+Hydrocolloid pimple patches work best on pimples with exposed heads.
 By this, we mean whiteheads, or pimples with pus in them that are close to the surface of the skin.
 For other pimples, hydrocolloid can also be used as a protective barrier (to prevent you from picking at the spot, increasing the risk of scarring).
 Hydrocolloid can also be used on deeper spots to help prevent the spread of infection.